Student Outreach Clinic

 - During the third year, any clinical activities must be approved by the applicable clerkship director and must align with the goals and objectives of the applicable clerkship.

-- All clinical activities in the fourth year must be part of a UNR Med approved course/elective and must be included on the student's fourth year schedule.
+- All clinical activities in the fourth year must be part of a UNR Med-approved course/elective and must be included in the student's fourth-year schedule.

-Students will be permitted to participate in shadowing experiences during non-curricular times (winter, spring or summer break), but only with prior approval from UNR Med.
+Students will be permitted to participate in shadowing experiences during non-curricular times (winter, spring, or summer break), but only with prior approval from UNR Med.
 Students must make any requests for approval a minimum of two months prior to the start of any proposed shadowing experience.
 Only medical students in good standing (not on probation) will be permitted to participate in non-curricular shadowing experiences.
+Students can make request shadowing by filling out the Shadowing Experience form.

 Student Volunteer Experiences